digtools

 FAQ

-Q.Are my CSV files uploaded to your servers?
+Q.Are my CSV files sent to your servers?

 No, they never leave your device.
-All reading, byte manipulation, and file compiling is done securely within your local web browser.
+All reading, BOM addition/deletion, and newline processing is done securely within your local web browser.
+You can safely process highly confidential business data.

 Q.Why do foreign characters look weird when I open a CSV in Excel?

-Excel defaults to local Windows encodings unless it explicitly sees a BOM.
-Use this tool to "Add BOM" and your characters will display perfectly.
+Excel defaults to local Windows encodings like Shift_JIS unless it detects a UTF-8 BOM.
+Toggle 'Add UTF-8 BOM' on, convert, and save.
+When you open the newly saved file in Excel, the characters will display perfectly.

-Q.Why did my database import fail with a "newline error"?
+Q.Why did my system import fail with a 'newline error'?

 use cases,